-Olivier Blanchard joined the Peterson Institute for International Economics as the first C. Fred Bergsten Senior Fellow in October 2015.
-A citizen of France, Blanchard has spent most of his professional life in Cambridge, MA.
-After obtaining his PhD in economics from the Massachusetts Institute of Technology (MIT) in 1977, he taught at Harvard University, and returned to MIT in 1982.
+Olivier Blanchard is the C. Fred Bergsten Senior Fellow at the Peterson Institute for International Economics and the Robert M. Solow Professor of Economics emeritus at the Massachusetts Institute of Technology (MIT).
+A citizen of France, Blanchard has spent most of his professional life in the United States.
+After obtaining his PhD in economics from MIT in 1977, he taught at Harvard University and returned to MIT in 1982.
 He was chair of the economics department from 1998 to 2003.
-In 2008, he took a leave of absence to be the economic counselor and director of the Research Department at the International Monetary Fund.
-He remains Robert M. Solow Professor of Economics emeritus at MIT.
+In 2008, he took a leave of absence to serve as economic counsellor and director of the research department at the International Monetary Fund where he stayed until 2015.
+He then joined the Peterson Institute.

 Blanchard has worked on a wide set of macroeconomic issues, including the role of monetary and fiscal policy, speculative bubbles, the labor market and determinants of unemployment, economic transition in former communist countries, and the nature of the Global Financial Crisis.
 In the process, he has worked with numerous countries and international organizations.

 Blanchard is the author of many books and articles, including two textbooks on macroeconomics, one at the graduate level with Stanley Fischer and the other at the undergraduate level.
 He is a past editor of the Quarterly Journal of Economics and the NBER Macroeconomics Annual and founding editor of American Economic Journal: Macroeconomics.
 He is a fellow and former Council member of the Econometric Society, a past president of the American Economic Association, and a member of the American Academy of Arts and Sciences.